Name Game

 “What's in a name?
 That which we call a rose/ By any other name would smell as sweet.” - Juliet

-Teaching a puppy how to respond to their name helps them to navigate their new home and allows them to know when youre talking to them.
+Teaching a dog to respond to their name helps them to know when you're talking to them.

 Benefits